apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Cold War bomber enhances China’s ability to strike US bases**
+**Houthis launch missile, drone attacks on US warships off Yemen’s coast**

-You can read more about it [here](https://www.reuters.com/world/cold-war-bomber-enhances-chinas-ability-strike-us-bases-2024-11-13/).
+You can read more about it [here](https://www.aljazeera.com/news/2024/11/13/houthis-launch-missile-drone-attacks-on-us-warships-off-yemens-coast).

 ## Requirements
 - Python 3.8